I had a long engagement…

 That's right!
 I have found wedding planning overall to be totally stress free.

 Seriously, having a longer engagement narrows your guest list!
-So many people came out of the woodwork trying to re-connect after we got engaged, I was shocked.
-They wanted to “hear all about wedding planning” — only there was nothing to report other than we had no idea what was happening and we're enjoying being engaged.
-I started hanging out with old friends who I had lost touch with and found myself thinking, “well we used to be great friends, maybe she will be in my wedding party!”.
+So many people came out of the woodwork trying to reconnect after we got engaged; I was shocked.
+They wanted to “hear all about wedding planning.”
+Only there was nothing to report other than we had no idea what was happening and we're enjoying being engaged.
+I started hanging out with old friends who I had lost touch with and found myself thinking, “well we used to be great friends, maybe she will be in my wedding party!”

 Before inviting all my long lost girlfriends to be bridesmaids, I decided to wait.
 I wanted to see if we stayed re-connected.
-I saw this story on the Today show about a study which found that most couples were no longer in contact with their wedding party 15-20 years later.
-All of the anchors said they do not talk to almost anyone who was in their wedding party anymore.
+I saw this story on the Today Show about a study which found most couples were no longer in contact with their wedding party 15-20 years later.
+All of the anchors said they do not talk to almost anyone who was in their wedding party anymore either.
 I held onto that segment.

 That's right, a longer engagement has meant a lower cost wedding!
 Aside from the smaller guest list, it really allowed us to not make impulsive or emotional decisions.
 We've had time to let “wedding fever” pass.
 Thereby letting go of trends or what other people are doing.
 We've really had the chance to decide, “Is this adding to our guests experience and representing us as a couple?”
 If the answer isn't “HELL YES!” to both questions, it's cut from the budget.
 This includes spending $200 on my wedding dress instead of $5,000!

 With longer engagements, family and friends begin to lose excitement.
 For so long we had “nothing to report.”
 When there was something to report, it's so small and spread out from the next small thing, that it's created a lot of space and distance from opinions and emotions (thankfully!).
-This has given space for the process to be about my fiancee and I and our wants, wishes, and needs as a couple.
+This has given space for the process to be about my fiance and I and our wants, wishes, and needs as a couple.

 Are you planning a wedding or trying to save some $$$?
 Download our checklist for saving on a tight budget!